 It can be difficult to make sure children drink enough when they are unwell.
 To prevent dehydration, give your child sips of drinks (water is best), jelly, icy poles, soup and other fluids often.

 Children with chickenpox may have a fever and can feel tired and irritable.
-Taking paracetamol or ibuprofen can help, but do not give your child aspirin.
+Taking paracetamol cab help, but do not give your child aspirin or ibuprofen.
 See our fact sheets

 Pain relief for children and